BasantHussein/SemanticWebAi/README.md

 ### Introduction

-Semantic web chatbot on movies using regular expression Then deploy it using flask
+Semantic web chatbot on movies using regular expression Then deployed it using flask

 ### Install